 Allocate a member of staff for any child who wishes to talk about their sexuality as we know these children are more at risk to forms of bullying.

-We will follow the procedures set out by the XXXXX Safeguarding Children Partnership and take account of guidance issued by the DfE in Keeping Children Safe in Education 2023 to:
+We will follow the procedures set out by the Sheffield Safeguarding Children Partnership and take account of guidance issued by the DfE in Keeping Children Safe in Education 2025 to:

 Ensure we have a DSL, who is a member of the academy leadership team, and at least one Deputy Safeguarding Lead for child protection/safeguarding all of whom have received appropriate training and support for this role.